arianseyedi/python-envmanager/README.md

 * _**uuid(self, key, \*args, \*\*kwargs)**_:

-   constructs a new UUID instance
+   constructs a new UUID instance, kwargs also passed to the constructor if any.

 * _**log_level_as_int(self, key)**_: